snowyu/amforth/doc/source/TG/recipes/Deferred-Words.rst

 This is possible since a deferred word occupies 3 flash cells in the body and the faked colon definition needs only 2: the XT of the deferred word and the exit call.

-.. note:: sealing a deferred word is a hack.